haochend/uma-serve/docs/SYSTEM_DESIGN.md

 ## Protocol

-Communication occurs over a Unix Domain Socket.
-The server can automatically detect the protocol per-session.
+Communication occurs over a Unix Domain Socket using a single, JSON‑only protocol.

-- **Framed JSON (Default):** The primary protocol is a simple, length‑prefixed JSON format.
+- **Framed JSON:** The wire format is length‑prefixed JSON.
 Requests are JSON objects containing a prompt and parameters, and the server replies with a stream of JSON `event` objects (`token`, `eos`, `error`).
 Multiple requests per connection are allowed; send the next request after `eos`.
-- **Newline (Legacy):** A simple newline‑terminated string protocol is also supported for basic clients like `nc`.
-Multiple prompts per connection are allowed.

 > For the complete wire format, JSON schemas, and event types, see **[PROTOCOL.md](./PROTOCOL.md)**.